Accounting for Intra-group Transactions in Separate Financial Statements

 Equity$5m

-Then, when settling the dividend (distribution) payable, it recognises the difference between the carrying amount of the assets distributed and the carrying amount of the payable in P/L:
+Upon settling the dividend payable, the difference between the book value of the distributed assets and the payable amount is recognised in P/L.

 DRCR